tedleyem/singletwinsolutions.com/_services/software-automation.md

 Keeping You Up-To-Date

-SingleTwin Solutions run a managed IT service that makes sure all your key company software is kept up to date at all times.
+STS IT Solutions run a managed IT service that makes sure all your key company software is kept up to date at all times.
 We do this in a number of ways:
 N
 Remote management